 ...and he embraced his new homeland totally.

-Gordon's fascination with Australia's landscape, flora, fauna and weather made him quickly become disenchanted with city life and its 'social class' expectations - and consequently, his appointment as an officer with the South Australian Mounted Police soon paled, also.
-Regimentation and firm discipline did not fit well with his highly individual personality.
+Gordon's fascination with Australia's landscape, flora, fauna and weather made him quickly disenchanted with city life and its 'social class' expectations.
+As a consequence, his appointment as an officer with the South Australian Mounted Police soon paled also.
+Regimentation and firm discipline did not meld with his highly individual personality.

 The wide open spaces; the endless blue skies and seas - these were his inspirations - mentally, physically and spiritually.
-Surrounded by these it is said he became a completely different person.
-Gone was the wild youth capable of fretful sulking and outrageous rebellion - in its place, a serious, thoughtful 'true gentleman' emerged.
-He was a literary genius, capable of recording all manner of sights, sounds and feelings - usually by pencil, whilst on horseback on his travels between stations.
-Firstly this was as a Mounted Police officer based in Mt.
-Gambier and surrounding areas in the South East of South Australia, and then, when his restless nature took over, as a horsebreaker wherever his services were needed.
+Surrounded by these, it is said he became a completely different person.
+Gone was the wild youth capable of fretful sulking and outrageous rebellion; in its place, a serious, thoughtful 'true gentleman' emerged.
+He was a literary genius, capable of recording all manner of sights, sounds and feelings - usually by pencil whilst on horseback on his travels between stations.
+Starting as a Mounted Police officer based in Mt.
+Gambier and surrounding areas in the South East of South Australia, when his restless nature took over he became a horsebreaker wherever his services were needed.

-H remained an adventurer, game for any challenge, and a rebel (in different, more acceptable and admirable ways) He was the classically 'tall, dark and handsome' man about town - and yet there was another side to him - shy, sensitive and with an inclination to moodiness and deep introspection.
+He remained an adventurer, game for any challenge, and a rebel in more acceptable and admirable ways.
+He was the classically 'tall, dark and handsome' man about town, and yet there was another side to him - shy, sensitive and with an inclination to moodiness and deep introspection.

 A close friend fondly remembered him '...falling into musing fits when it became quite useless to draw him into conversation'.